Teeth Whitening in Deltona, Florida

 Teeth Whitening Options

 – Are you over the age of forty years with severely stained and dark teeth?
 Have other dentists told you that your case is hopeless and you should get used to having an unattractive smile?
-Then, the KOR Whitening System might me just what you need.
+Then, the KOR Whitening System might be just what you need.
 Invented by a dentist, this is the ultimate in power whitening.
-We jump-start the whitening in the office and then use special high-power whitening gel that is shipped to us in refrigerated containers to preserve the potency.
+We jump-start the whitening in the office and then use a special high-power whitening gel that is shipped to us in refrigerated containers to preserve the potency.
+This procedure is done in-office.
 Learn more here: https://www.korwhitening.com/

 – there are intrinsic stains and extrinsic stains that can cause the teeth to darken.
-The external stains – or extrinsic stains are those caused by foods with pigmentation such as berries or red wine or coffee.
+The external surface stains – or extrinsic stains, are those caused by foods with pigmentation in them such as berries, red wine, tea, or coffee.
 Smoking can also contribute to these types of stains.
-Abrasive toothpastes were promoted to clean off these types of stains in the past, however, it was discovered that it also slowly eroded the outer enamel layer of the tooth off when using these abrasive types of toothpastes.
+Abrasive toothpastes were promoted to clean off these types of stains in the past, however, it was discovered that it also slowly eroded the outer whiter enamel layer of the tooth off when using these abrasive types of toothpastes.
 When used on occasion, they should be fine, but NOT as a regular dentifrice.

 Certain other medications such as antihistamines, blood pressure medications or even chemotherapy have been known to contribute to darker teeth.
 These can also dry out the mouth and case the teeth to stain externally as well.

 Finally, Fluorosis is a condition where you could end up with either too much fluoride or too little fluoride being deposited during the development of the teeth causing either white or brown patches on the teeth.
 Sometimes, teeth whitening when combined with Tooth Bonding can correct this type of situation.